myopia Control with MiyoSmart

 Below is an image of the D.I.M.S.
 Lens for Myopia Control.
 Each of the small segments seen in the periphery of the lens adds +3.50D of power to create a myopic defocus, image lands in front of the peripheral retina, to help slow elongation of the eye.
 These lenses have equal adaptation and acceptance to standard single vision lenses, with the benefit of slowing myopia progression in children.

-Early intervention through regular eye exams and myopia control therapy are the best way to maintain healthy eyes and vision preservation for your child.
+Early intervention through regular eye exams and myopia control therapy are the best way to maintain eye health and preserve your child’s vision.

 To learn more about this topic, and to calculate your child’s future myopia based on their specific risk factors, visit www.MyKidsVision.org